minori-fh/altgen/README.md

 # AltGen :abc:

 ## Description of Site
-"AltGen" is a Node.js application that utilizes Google's Cloud Vision API to perform text detection on images and stores them in Amazon's S3 object storage service.
+"AltGen" is a Node.js application that utilizes Google's Cloud Vision API to perform text detection on images and stores the images in Amazon's S3 object storage service.

 The site was built for the purpose of demonstrating the usage of Vision API to create alt text for front-end purposes.